FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 [![Chrysanthemum with Sake Cup](/sheldonchen-cards/90.svg#hanafuda-card =50x)](/en/hanafuda/suits/chrysanthemum#sake-cup)[![Plum Blossom with Poetry Ribbon](/sheldonchen-cards/21.svg#hanafuda-card =50x)](/en/hanafuda/suits/plum-blossom#poetry-ribbon)[![Maple with Blue Ribbon](/sheldonchen-cards/101.svg#hanafuda-card =50x)](/en/hanafuda/suits/maple#blue-ribbon)[![Susuki Grass with Moon](/sheldonchen-cards/80.svg#hanafuda-card =50x)](/en/hanafuda/suits/susuki-grass#full-moon)[![Paulownia with Yellow Bottom](/sheldonchen-cards/121.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#yellow-bottom-chaff)[![Cherry Blossom with Poetry Ribbon](/sheldonchen-cards/31.svg#hanafuda-card =50x)](/en/hanafuda/suits/cherry-blossom#poetry-ribbon)[![Willow with Swallow](/sheldonchen-cards/111.svg#hanafuda-card =50x)](/en/hanafuda/suits/willow#swallow)[![Pine With Poetry Ribbon](/sheldonchen-cards/11.svg#hanafuda-card =50x)](/en/hanafuda/suits/pine#poetry-ribbon)

 *Whatever you do, you must calmly reflect and think about it.
 But, even though difficult obstacles are expected in the future, if you reflect on your actions and decide that you are doing the right thing, you can resolutely stick to your original intention and forge ahead with single-minded determination.
 However, if you are too confident and stubborn in sticking to your original intention, you may be tripped up by others, but if you exercise self-restraint, you will be able to seize the opportunity and achieve your goals.
 And if you maintain a humble attitude and follow your own path, you will be recognized and famous in society, and your later years will be very auspicious.*

+> The 8 cards are for example purposes only.
+The actual pile contains 13 cards, more or less.
+{.is-warning}

 # Hawaiian Version
 Hana Cards were known to be exported to the United States during the 1960's.
 These sets of cards came with an English-language instruction for playing [Koi-Koi](/en/hanafuda/games/koi-koi).